 Diocesan High School Fund - to provide scholarships and financial stability to the five diocesan high schools.
-This fund for active Diocesan high schools was transferred to Foundations in Education during the year as part of the alignment of the three Diocesan foundations.
+This fund for active Diocesan high schools was transferred to Foundations in Education in the previous year as part of the alignment of the three Diocesan foundations.
+The remaining fund balance held in perpetuity for the closed high school was either distributed or written-off in the current year.